Affiliation: Ursuline Catholic

 “Attending Ursuline was a great choice because of the personal attention I received.
 The professors were phenomenal, and I had the opportunity to customize my experience based on my interests—something I would not have been able to do at a large school.
 They also helped guide me through the process of selecting and applying to medical school at The Ohio State University.”

-Kelly Hancock, MSN, RN, NE–BC
+Kelly Hancock, MSS, RN, NE–BC

-Executive Chief Nursing Officer and Chief Nursing Officer, Main Campus Nursing Institute, The Cleveland Clinic
+Chief Nursing Officer, Main Campus Nursing Institute,

 “I am a 1994 BSN and 2007 MSN graduate of the Breen School of Nursing and have progressed from a staff nurse to my current position as Chief Nursing Officer at the Cleveland Clinic Main Campus.
 As Chief Nursing Officer, I lead 11,000 nurses while overseeing nursing practice, development, and education in the inpatient, outpatient rehabilitation, and home care departments of the Cleveland Clinic.
 The outstanding preparation offered at Ursuline is the primary reason I have been able to rise successfully through the ranks.
-Breen’s holistic, values-based approach sets it apart from other schools of nursing.
+Breen’s holistic, values-based approach sets it apart from other schools of Nursing.
 Graduates are prepared to practice in a manner that is not only competent and caring but also reflective of the high standards instilled in Breen students.
 While clinical knowledge and skills are mastered by Nursing students, the human and spiritual elements are also emphasized directly through connections with patients and their families.”

-Dr. Patricia Sharpnack, the Dean of the Breen School of Nursing, was appointed in 2014 by Ohio Governor John Kasich to serve on the Ohio Board of Nursing, the only dean of a school of nursing asked to serve on this board.
-Dr. Sharpnack has taught leadership, policy, and nursing education courses in both the graduate and undergraduate programs in the Breen School of Nursing for the past nine years.
+Dr. Patricia Sharpnack, the Dean of the Breen School of Nursing, was appointed in 2014 by Ohio Governor John Kasich to serve on the Ohio Board of Nursing, the only dean of a school of Nursing asked to serve on this board.
+Dr. Sharpnack has taught leadership, policy, and nursing education courses in the graduate and undergraduate programs of the Breen School of Nursing for the past nine years.
 She has received several awards for her leadership and service to the nursing profession.